giusalfieri/IPA_Project/ucasML_package/README.md

 ## Author

-This program was developed by [Alessandro Bria](https://github.com/abria), Associate Professor at the University of Cassino.
+This program was developed by [Alessandro Bria](https://github.com/abria), currently Associate Professor at the University of Cassino.

 > [!IMPORTANT]
 > The `ucasML` program is designed to be run on a Linux system.
 Ensure you are using a compatible Linux distribution.